Groupama-FDJ United

 Founding year and origin story

-The modern structure dates to 1997 (FDJ), rebranded to Groupama‑FDJ in 2018.
-For 2026 the squad adopts Groupama‑FDJ United, unifying the WorldTeam and development pathway under a single identity while retaining its French core.
+The organisation dates back to 1997, when it launched under the FDJ banner, and it was renamed Groupama FDJ in 2018.
+In 2026, the squad adopts the name Groupama FDJ United, bringing the WorldTeam and its development pathway under a single identity while keeping its French roots at the core.

 Current title sponsor and key partners

-Title partners are Groupama and La Française des Jeux (FDJ).
-Bikes are provided by Wilier Triestina (Filante SLR for aero, Verticale SLR for climbing, Supersonica SLR for TT), with Shimano Dura‑Ace Di2 groupsets, Miche wheels, Continental tyres and Prologo saddles.
-The race setup is fully integrated and tubeless‑first.
+Title partners are Groupama and La Française des Jeux.
+The team rides Wilier Triestina bikes, using the Filante SLR for aero focused stages, the Verticale SLR for climbing, and the Supersonica SLR for time trials, paired with Shimano Dura Ace Di2 groupsets, Miche wheels, Continental tyres, and Prologo saddles.
+Their race setup is fully integrated, with a clear preference for tubeless systems.

 Previous team names and sponsor history